streamx-dev/streamx-commerce-accelerator/terraform/README.md

 > What It Does:
 > * Creates or updates infrastructure on Azure
 > * Creates or updates StreamX Mesh
+> * Ingest all initial data if needed
 > * Ingests all data from the source code
 >
 > This action is idempotent, meaning you can run it repeatedly to apply the latest changes without